Nonparametric estimation in random coefficients binary choice models

 The purpose of this section is to illustrate the performance of our new estimator in finite samples using simulated data.
 We consider the model of the form \eqref{emod} with $d = 3$.
 The covariates are specified to be $X = (1,X_1,X_2)$ where $(X_2,X_3)' \sim N(\binom 0 0, 2\cdot I_2)$.
 The coefficients vector $\beta = (\beta_1,\beta_2,1)'$ is set random except for the last element.
 Fixing the last component constant fulfills Assumption \ref{ass3} for identification.
 Two specifications for the random elements $(\beta_1,\beta_2)$ are considered.
 In the first specification (Model 1) we let $(\beta_1,\beta_2)' \sim N(\binom 0 0, 0.3 \cdot I_2)$.
 In the second (Model 2) we consider a two point mixture of normals where $\mu = 0.7, \sigma^2 = 0.3, \rho = 0.5$ and $\lambda = 0.5$.
 Random samples of size $500$ from each of the two specifications are generated, then the new estimator \eqref{mainest} is computed.
 It is implemented using the Riesz kernel with $s = 2$ and $l = 3$ (see Proposition \ref{pkernel}).
 The truncation parameter $T_N$ is set at 3, and the trimming parameter $r$ is 2.
 It also requires a nonparametric estimator for $f_X$, and we use the projection estimator \eqref{eestfX} based on the same Riesz kernel (i.e. $s = 2$, $l = 3$) and $T_N = 10$.

-Figure 1 presents the surface plot of the true density (blue mesh) and our estimate (multi-colored surface) for Model 1.
+Figure presents the surface plot of the true density (blue mesh) and our estimate (multi-colored surface).
 Our estimator \eqref{mainest} is defined on $\mathbb S^2$ in this case, and we performed an appropriate transformation to plot it as a density on $\mathbb R^2$.
-With the reasonable sample size, the location of the peak of the density, as well as its shape, are successfully recovered by our procedure.
-Next, Figure 2 shows the estimation results for Model 2.
-Again, our procedure works well: the estimated surface plot nicely captures the locations of the two peaks and their shapes of the true density, thereby exhibiting the underlying mixture structure.
+In the case of model 1, with the reasonable sample size, the location of the peak of the density, as well as its shape, are successfully recovered by our procedure.
+For model 2, again, our procedure works well: the estimated surface plot nicely captures the locations of the two peaks and their shapes of the true density, thereby exhibiting the underlying mixture structure.
 While further experimentations are necessary, these results seem to indicate our estimator's good performance in practical settings.